 Specific documents required by family members of the international teleworker.

-1. Documents proving the kinship relationship with the teleworker: birth or marriage certificates issued by the Office of Vital Records, certificate of registration as a common-law couple or any other document proving the relationship as an unregistered partner.
+1. Documents proving the kinship relationship with the teleworker: birth or marriage certificates issued by the Civil Registry, certificate of registration as a common-law couple or any other document proving the relationship as an unregistered partner.
+Foreign documents (not issued in Canada) must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 Procedure

-This consular office has the authority to accept visa applications from citizens residing in the consular district.
+This consular office has the authority to accept visa applications from citizens residing in the consular demarcation.

-- Decision period: The legal term to make a decision is 10 days from the day following the date of submission of the application.
+• Decision period: The legal term to make a decision is 10 days from the day following the date of submission of the application.
 Nevertheless, this term may be extended if additional documents or an interview is requested.
-You can check the status of your visa application here https://sutramiteconsular.maec.es/Home.aspx, by entering the information from the receipt given to you at the consular office.